tonitoar/tonitoar.github.io/README.md

 # Web Portfolio

 Welcome to my Web Development Portfolio!
-This project is an interactive display of my skills, experiences, and past projects in web development, designed to give potential clients or requiters a comprehensive view of my abilities and passion for creating polished, responsive, and user-friendly websites.ç
+This project is an interactive display of my skills, experiences, and past projects in web development, designed to give potential clients or company recruiters a comprehensive view of my abilities and passion for creating polished, responsive, and user-friendly websites.

 > [!WARNING]
 > If your are not a code understanding, please go to **[Web Portfolio](https://tonitoar.github.io)** to see the website.